open-telemetry/opentelemetry.io/content/en/docs/languages/python/libraries.md

 ## Use instrumentation libraries

-If a library isn't included with OpenTelemetry, you can use [instrumentation libraries](/docs/specs/otel/glossary/#instrumentation-library) to generate telemetry data for a library or framework.
+If a library does not ship with native OpenTelemetry support, you can use [instrumentation libraries](/docs/specs/otel/glossary/#instrumentation-library) to generate telemetry data for a library or framework.